 facebok pixel

-We, at MRH Solicitors, are often asked the question “how much compensation can I get for my injury in 2024?”.
+We are often asked the question “how much compensation can I get for my injury?”.

-Since every case is unique, there are many factors which must be taken into account before a ball-park settlements figure can be put forward by one of our experienced injury claims solicitors.
-However you can use the tables below to get an idea of compensation awards amounts for various types of non-fault or negligence injuries, based on Judicial College Guidelines.
+Since every case is unique, there are many factors which must be taken into account before a ball-park figure can be put forward by an experienced injury claims solicitor.
+However you can use the tables below to get an idea of compensation amounts for various types of non-fault injuries, based on Judicial College Guidelines.

 Navigating the complex world of compensation for non-fault accidents in the UK can be challenging, leaving many unsure of what to expect when pursuing a claim.

-In this comprehensive guide and injury compensation chart, we’ve outlined various types of injury claims, exploring current Judicial College Guidelines (JCG) and providing insights into potential payouts based on injury severity.
-See here for a detailed update on the JCG for 2024.
+In this comprehensive guide and injury compensation chart, we outline various types of injury claims, exploring current Judicial College Guidelines (JCG) and providing insights into potential payouts based on injury severity.

 How Personal Injury Claims Are Calculated